 I am interested in understanding the functions of genomic instability in Streptomyces coelicolor.
 Specifically, I study: (1)The evolutionary and ecological strategies and advantages of having an unstable genome and (2)the molecular mechanisms causing this genomic instability

-2008-2012 BSc Biological Science at South China Agricultural Univeristy
+2008-2012 BSc Biological Science at South China Agricultural University

-2013-2015 MSc Microbial Biotechnology and Heath at Leiden Univeristy
+2013-2015 MSc Microbial Biotechnology and Heath at Leiden University

 Streptomycetes are a diverse group of filamentous bacteria that inhabit the soil.
-Due to their competitive living environment, species in this genus have evolved to have a giant genome with potentials of producing more than two thirds of clinical used antibiotics.
+Due to their competitive living environment, species in this genus have evolved to have a giant genome with the potentials of producing more than two-thirds of clinically used antibiotics.
 The large genome allows them to succeed in competing with other microbes, as well as makes them favored by scientists to explore new antibiotics to fight against infective diseases.

 (1)What are the effects of genomic instability?

 (2)What are the advantages of evolving a large and unstable genome?

 (3)What are the molecular mechanisms causing this genomic instability?